rin-yokoyama/gammaSim/README.md

 ## Geometry settings
 Variables for the geometry settings are defined in `include/ExpConstants.hh`.
-You can change which source definition file to use in the simulation here.
+You can also change which source definition file to use in the simulation here.

 ## Gamma definitions
 Text files in the `gamma_definitions` folder are the files defining the decay scheme and gamma emissions.
 The format of the file is as following.